julienmalard/Sahysmod-SourceCode/README.md

 Provided through the kind support of Roland Oosterbaan.
 In case of any question on SAHYSMOD please contact sitemaster@waterlog.info.

-Fork of http://github.com/azharinam/sahysmod-sourcecode, with console originally created by Muhammad Azhar Inam.
+Fork of http://github.com/azharinam/sahysmod-sourcecode, with console originally created by [مھمؐد اظھر انعام (Muhammad Azhar Inam)](https://github.com/AzharInam).

 ## Usage
 This fork will provide compiled downloadable binaries of the SAHYSMOD console application